We are disposed to suffer

 Peacefully, there was a day when we might seek redress via the ballot, but elections are predetermined.
 Audits, a joke.
 Even if our favorite son somehow gains office, all the good he might do will be undone by the next interloper, making the process itself untenable and laughable.

-If weโre pissed off, thatโs good.
-If we’re helpless and frustrated, it’s not.
+So take a moment.
+If you’re pissed off, that’s good.
+If you feel helpless and frustrated, it’s not.

 All at our expense.